-Loyalty (忠/zhōng) is one of what some commentators classify as the secondary virtues and is often mentioned together with trustworthiness (信/xìn).
-The first instance of this pairing can be found in Chapter VIII of Book 1 in which Confucius advised that a leader (君子) should, “Hold loyalty and trustworthiness as your highest principles.”
+Loyalty (忠/zhōng) is one of what some commentators classify as the secondary values of Confucius.
+It is often mentioned together with trustworthiness (信/xìn).
+The first instance of this pairing can be found in Chapter 8 of Book 1 in which Confucius advised that a leader (君子) should, “Hold loyalty and trustworthiness as your highest principles.”

-Confucius saw loyalty as one of the guiding principles for governing relationships with friends and other associates from outside the family unit.
-This interpretation is reflected by his disciple Zengzi in Chapter IV when he says that one of the questions he asks when he examines himself three times every day is: “Have I been true to other people’s interests when acting on their behalf?”
+Confucius regarded loyalty as one of the guiding principles for governing relationships with friends and other associates from outside the family unit.
+This interpretation is reflected by his disciple Zengzi in Chapter 4 when he says that one of the questions he asks when he examines himself three times every day is: “Have I been true to other people’s interests when acting on their behalf?”